Autopilot: Autopilot for ILS landings

 Fail-passive autopilot: in case of failure, the aircraft stays in a controllable position and the pilot can take control of it to go around or finish landing.
 It is usually a dual-channel system.

 Fail-operational autopilot: in case of a failure below alert height, the approach, flare and landing can still be completed automatically.
 It is usually a triple-channel system or dual-dual system.

 Radio-controlled models

 In radio-controlled modelling, and especially RC aircraft and helicopters, an autopilot is usually a set of extra hardware and software that deals with pre-programming the model's flight.

+Flight Director

+A flight director (FD) is a flight instrument that is overlaid on the attitude indicator that shows the pilot of an aircraft the attitude required to execute the desired flight path.
+While the flight director is separate from the autopilot, they are closely linked.
+With a flight plan programmed into the flight computer, the flight director will command rolls when turns are required.

+Without a flight director, the autopilot is limited to more basic modes, such as maintaining an altitude or a heading, or turning on to a new heading when commanded by the pilot.

+When the autopilot and flight director are used together, more complex autopilot modes are possible.
+The autopilot can follow flight director commands, thus following the flight plan route without pilot intervention.